Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 Deadline: Applications are typically due in early January.

-This nine-month fellowship focuses on journalism “with the potential to drive action and improve lives.”
+The O’Brien Fellowship in Public Service Journalism is a nine-month fellowship focusing on journalism “with the potential to drive action and improve lives.”
 Applicants should have at least five years of professional experience and produce journalism regularly.

 Fellows work on public service journalism from a regional, national or international level, working from the O’Brien suite at Marquette University’s Diederich College of Communication in Milwaukee.

-Deadline: Applications typically open December 1, with the deadline in January (2020’s deadline is January 20).
+Deadline: Applications typically open in December, with the deadline in January.

 18. National Endowment for the Arts

-Operating on a two-year cycle, fellowships in prose and poetry are available for writers at various career stages in alternating years through the National Endowment for the Arts Literature.
-That means fellowships in prose (fiction and nonfiction) are available for 2022, and fellowships in poetry will be offered in 2023.
+Operating on a two-year cycle, Creative Writing Fellowships in prose and poetry are available for writers at various career stages in alternating years through the National Endowment for the Arts Literature.
+That means fellowships in prose (fiction and nonfiction) are available one year, and fellowships in poetry are offered the next.

 This competitive program offers $25,000 grants to a diverse range of published creative writers to support their efforts in writing, research, travel and other career advancement endeavors that result in the expansion of their portfolio of American art.
 “The criteria for review are the artistic excellence and artistic merit of the submitted manuscript,” so be sure to submit your best work.